Aryk-Tech/IT-Labs-Portfolio/Troubleshooting/README.md

 # Troubleshooting Labs

-This section contains troubleshooting notes and exercises completed during my IT and cybersecurity studies.
+This section contains hands-on troubleshooting labs completed during my Information Technology studies.

+These labs focus on diagnosing and resolving common technical issues that occur in real IT environments.

-Topics include:
+## Topics Covered

-- Network connectivity issues
+• Network connectivity troubleshooting
-- Hardware troubleshooting
+• Hardware diagnostics
-- Windows system problems
+• Windows system troubleshooting
-- Step-by-step diagnostic processes
+• Step-by-step problem isolation and resolution

+Each lab includes documentation of the tools used, commands executed, and screenshots of the troubleshooting process.